SSDP-Dev/flask-cat/README.md

 Allows us to edit some values for each user.

 ### admin/user-list.html
 Renders a list of users and their user-edit links.
 In the future this will include a search function.
 For now, ctrl+f will have to do.

+### admin/users.html
+Allows us to add new users.

 ## TODO:
 - PEP8 standards